Nolan Gorman Player Props: Cardinals vs. Mets

 Nolan Gorman At The Plate

-- Gorman leads St. Louis in total hits (53) this season while batting .249 with 25 extra-base hits.
+- Gorman leads St. Louis with 53 hits, batting .244 this season with 25 extra-base hits.

-- He ranks 97th in batting average, 76th in on base percentage, and 18th in slugging among qualifying hitters in baseball.
+- Among the qualifying batters in MLB play, he ranks 107th in batting average, 82nd in on-base percentage, and 22nd in slugging.

-- In 38.1% of his games this season, Gorman has picked up at least one RBI.
-In 12 of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Gorman has an RBI in 24 of 64 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.